wso2/build-automation-artifacts/slave-setup/README.md

  1. Install latest jdk
  2. Create a directory /build/jenkins-home at root level

-The following is downloaded to /build/worker_installer/slaveSetupFile location in the new node;
+The following is downloaded from /build/worker_installer/slaveSetupFile location to the new node;
  1. jdk-7u51-linux-x64.tar.gz
  2. jdk-8u144-linux-x64.tar.gz
  3. apache-maven-2.2.1-bin.tar.gz